perfectprice/perfectprice-docs/README.md

 ### [Data Formats](data-formats)

-   Standardized formats of data in our system are summarized here.
+   Standardized format of data in our system is found here.

 ### [Data Formats](test.md)